PhenixCollaboration/web/_detectors/hbd.md

 #### Detector Design
 The Hadron Blind Detector was a windowless Cherenkov detector with a 50cm long radiator operated with pure CF<sub>4</sub>, in a proximity focus configuration.
+For an introduction to GEM detectors please see

+{% include documents/doc.md category='detector' type='publication' tag='sauli_gem' %}

-A triple GEM detector element ([sauli](https://www.sciencedirect.com/science/article/pii/S0168900296011722)) avalanches the photoelectrons produced in a 350nm CsI photocathode, which is evaporated on the topmost Au plated GEM surface and produce a blob on the pad readout plane.
+A triple GEM detector element avalanches the photoelectrons produced in a 350nm CsI photocathode, which is evaporated on the topmost Au plated GEM surface and produce a blob on the pad readout plane.
 The use of CF<sub>4</sub> as a